75lb/sleep-anywhere/README.md

 # sleep-anywhere

-An async sleep function for use with any module loader (CommonJS, AMD, ECMAScript Modules).
+An asynchronous sleep function for use with any module loader (CommonJS, AMD, ECMAScript Modules).

 * * *